Recurrence

 There is no way to predict which patients are more likely to have tumor recurrence.
 For this reason, routine check-ups and MRIs are highly recommended.
 Most commonly, the regrowth occurs in the same spot as the first tumor.
 But it is possible for the tumor to grow somewhere else within the central nervous system.
 The time from treatment to tumor regrowth can be varied.
 Often patients are tumor-free for years before testing shows new tumor growth.

 Patients who have previously received radiation therapy may not be able to recieve addtional radiation.
 Instead, surgery and chemotherapy will be the most viable treatment options.
 Remember, you are not obligated to undergo treatment at the same facility as your first time.
 Be sure to do research and be aware of your options.
-We encourage you to consider the various CERN Centers that offer expertise on ependymoma.
+Seeking a second opinion at recurrence might give you further insights into treatment options and possible clinical trials.
+When seeking a second opinion at an institution with a dedicated brain tumor center, you can inquire as to the volume of ependymoma patients the clinic typically sees.

 If you have learned of a recurrence of ependymoma, try not to be overly discouraged.
 After receiving the diagnosis and accepting your situation, you can begin to focus on making treatment decisions and start on your road toward recovery.
 Talk with your doctor about all options.
 This is a common time when clinical trials are considered.
 Clinical trials evaluate the safety and effectiveness of investigational cancer therapies.
 All standard treatments are a result of past clinical trials.

 Discuss your concerns, ask questions and connect with others who might be going through what you are.
-You can even connect with CERN members and others by following us on Facebook and Twitter.
+You can follow us on Facebook and X for updates and information.

 Looking for ependymoma treatment centers?